SWORDIntel/SENTINEL/README.md

 For more information on the available configuration options, please see the `config.yaml.dist` file.

+## Path Handling and Customization

+To enhance flexibility and portability, hardcoded paths within SENTINEL's scripts have been replaced with dynamic resolution or configurable environment variables.
+This allows users to adapt the environment to their specific system layouts without modifying core scripts.

+Key environment variables for customization include:

+-   `SENTINEL_ROOT`: Automatically determined, but can be explicitly set to the project's root directory.
+-   `PYTHON_INSTALL_DIR`: Specifies the base directory for Python installations (e.g., `/opt/python`).
+-   `CODE_DIR`: Defines the default directory for code projects (e.g., `/opt/code`).
+-   `HOMEBREW_PATH`: Path to the Homebrew executable if installed in a non-standard location.
+-   `OPENVINO_SETUPVARS`: Path to the OpenVINO `setupvars.sh` script.
+-   `C_TOOLCHAIN_PATH`: Base directory for custom C/C++ toolchains.
+-   `WAVETERM_PATH`: Path to the Waveterm executable.
+-   `ZFS_BUILD_DIR`, `ZFS_AI_DIR`, `ZFS_CODE_DIR`, etc.: Base directories for ZFS-enforced paths, allowing customization of where specific command types are expected to run.

+These variables can be set in your `~/.bashrc.postcustom` or other shell configuration files.
+If not set, reasonable defaults (often `/opt/` based paths) are used.

+## Graceful Fallbacks

+Features dependent on specific hardware or external tools (e.g., ZFS, NPU) now include graceful fallbacks.
+If a required tool or hardware component is not detected, SENTINEL will either provide informative warnings, disable the related functionality, or use a default behavior without causing critical errors.

+For example, the `zfssnapshot` function now checks for the presence of the `zfs` command and will inform the user if it's not available, preventing script errors.

 ## Usage Examples

 ### Intelligent Command Completion